igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 }
 ```

 If we make some associations for example *0* to the sand terrain, *2* to the green mountain, *3* anti diagonal green mountain, *5* diagonal mountain, *6* green rock, *7* dungeon hole and drawn in right places we have the map as imaged by the original designers.
+If you look enough you can even see the map inside those numbers (like an ascii art).

-What is important to note is the player will never be between two zones as we imaged in *figure 5*
+What is important to note is the player will never be between two zones as we imaged in *figure 5* by hypothetically putting the player where the **blue mark** is

 {% include image.html url="/images/gameworld1/zelda_centered_x.png" description="Figure 5: Hipotethical and never ocurring situation in original Zelda game.
 The screen is NEVER centered on player, instead the player moves around the fixed screen." %}